weberkry/MOM_Crypto_Bot/README.md

 Benoît Mandelbrot’s The Misbehavior of Markets: A Fractal View of Financial Turbulence is a remarkable book that challenges conventional finance and introduces fractal geometry into market analysis.
 This repository translates some of those ideas into code, with a focus on applying fractal-based methods to estimate risks in cryptocurrencies and the broader stock market.

+"I have no financial interest in their success of failure; I am a scientist, not a money man.
+But I wish you godd fortune."  -Mandelbrot

 ## How to use it